 More than 350,000 people in California have a developmental disability and, as a population, they are dealing with issues related to aging for the first time.
 Why for the first time?
 Life expectancy for people with Down syndrome has increased dramatically in recent decades – from 25 in 1983 to 60+ today.

 The current housing choices for people with developmental disabilities who are dealing with Alzheimer’s are not much of a choice at all.
 While the average age of admittance to a nursing home is 79, adults with developmental disabilities in need of aging and dementia care tend to be in their 50s and require a higher staff to resident ratio along with specialized care.
-The US Department of Health and Human Services released a study that found that one-quarter of assisted living communities had a ratio of one Personal Care Assistant for each 23 or more residents.
+The US Department of Health and Human Services released a study that found that one-quarter of assisted living communities had one Personal Care Assistant ratio for each 23 or more residents.

 There’s an awful lot of organizations out there that do the same work that we do, some are individual, some have three or four homes.
 And had they had Liz, it wouldn’t have been long after all of these years, they would have gone to their provider, the Regional Center as it would, and they would say ‘look, she’s gotten old, she’s non-ambulatory, we can’t take care of her and she’s costing us a fortune to take care of her and we need to have her moved.
 Can you do it in 30 days?’
 I’ll guarantee all of you that that thought never ever crossed Sandra or Molly’s mind.
 They were there with her to send her off.
 That, ladies and gentlemen, can only happen with people like you who have been so generous not only to Noah Homes, but to the Noah’s Ark Angel Foundation.
 And so, all the things that you have done, that story gives me the right to say it again.
-Noah Homes is unequivocally, the best place on earth for those with developmental disabilities.Peter Ferrantelli, Board Chairman of Noah's Ark Angel Foundation
+Noah Homes is unequivocally, the best place on earth for those with developmental disabilities.Peter Ferrantelli, Board Chairman Emeritus of Noah's Ark Angel Foundation